 Why the Safety and Employability Pathway Produces More Employable, More Sustainable Careers

-What this is really solving
+What this is really solving for people and employers

 Most people who apply for wind, solar, battery storage, or industrial roles are not chasing a “turbine career” or a “solar career.”
 They’re chasing stability: steady pay, predictable growth, and a safer future for their family.
 When the training path is too narrow, candidates get placed into a job that doesn’t fit their life, their temperament, or their strengths—then recruiters and employers see dropouts, burnout, and turnover.